pactus-project/docs/content/tutorials/pruned-nodes.md

    encourage more users to participate in staking and validating transactions, contributing to a more robust and decentralized network.

-## Benefits of Pruned Solid State Proof of Stake Nodes

-1. **Scalability**: As the Pactus network grows, the size of the blockchain can become cumbersome.
-   Pruned nodes help mitigate this issue, allowing Pactus to scale efficiently without overwhelming infrastructure.

-2. **Energy Efficiency**: Coupled with the inherent efficiencies of Solid State Proof Of Stake, pruned nodes further
-3. reduce the environmental impact of Pactus operations.
-With fewer resources required for storage and data processing, the Pactus network can operate more sustainably.

-4. **Enhanced Decentralization**: The ability for more participants to run nodes increases the decentralization of the network.
-   A more decentralized network is generally more resilient to attacks and manipulation, which bolsters the integrity of the blockchain.

-5. **User Empowerment**: Pruned nodes empower users by making it easier for them to participate actively in the Pactus ecosystem without needing significant technical expertise or substantial hardware investment.

 ## Prune Your Full Node

 1. **Stop the Running Node**